 Serenade utilizes multiple simultaneous recognition strategies (phonetic and word-based) to ensure optimal recognition, even for users with non-standard accents or non-standard speech patterns who may struggle to get acceptable recognition with other speech systems.

 Unlike consumer-oriented recognition systems used for automated call routing and other customer service applications, industrial speech systems are designed to optimize recognition for each individual user.
-While traditional speaker-dependent systems require 20-30 minute voice training sessions, Serenade requires only a 5-minute user enrollment process.
-(While people may start using Serenade without enrolling, the system is not speaker-independent.
+While traditional speaker-dependent systems require 20-30 minute voice training sessions, Serenade requires no user training.
+(While people use Serenade without training, the system is not speaker-independent.
 Read our White Paper to learn why this is an important distinction.)

 Serenade automatically adapts to sudden and frequent changes in background noise, and the system adapts to users, even as their speech patterns change in the course of a single shift (due to fatigue, for example), or from day-to-day.
 With many legacy voice recognition systems, users frequently had to record a new model as they became accustomed to the system and started to speak more quickly.
 With Serenade users never need to retrain, and they are able to tune the system to better recognition individual words or phrases.